blutorange/primefaces-monaco/README.md

 code editing with intelligent suggestions-- check it out.

 This is wrapper for the monaco editor to use it as a JSF component.
 Requires [Primefaces](https://www.primefaces.org/).
-Supports internationalization, ie. showing the editor user interface in different languages.
+Supports internationalization, ie. displaying the editor user interface in different languages.

 # Documentation